• Skip to primary navigation

 Black beans, corn, and tomatoes in a yellow Danske enamel pot.
 A serving spoon with a black handle is sitting next to the pot atop a white towel with blue stripes.

-• Easy Black Beans and Rice
+More Easy Recipes for Black Beans

 Love this recipe?
 Please leave a 5-star 🌟🌟🌟🌟🌟rating in the recipe card below & a review in the comments section further down the page.